techlore/go-incognito/Scripts/Section 4/3_ Mobile Operating Systems.md

 device \* mobile operating systems.
 Well, we’re pretty limited here.
 On the bright
 side: it’s a shorter lesson.

-It would be even shorter if you didn’t have these promos, so get the course on Udemy…

-[Promotional Spot]

 Very similar to desktop operating systems, everything you do on your mobile devices runs on top of the operating system--like iOS or Android.
 You’re not going to be accomplishing much in this course if you’re on an inherently insecure